LIam-v-Hille/4-bit-computer-emulation/README.md

 0x7 - jmp - jump to an address on PRO specified by CIR

 0x8 - ldc - load the data of an address into CIR

+0x9 - mlt - multiply the ACC by the data of an address

+0xA - cmp - compare the data of an address with the data of ACC

+0xB - ift - execute the instruction 2 infront of it if the address 1 infront of it is >=1

+0xC - wro - print the OUT register

 0xF - stp - stop program
 ```